Previous Page

 Due Diligence Checks

-Background Checks Definition July 2020
+Background Checks Definition April 2026

-Due diligence checks are any of the background checks that may be requested or required to determine whether a prospective employee is eligible to work for DFPS.
+Due diligence checks are any of the background checks that may be requested to determine whether a prospective employee is eligible to work for DFPS.
 A due diligence check can include a DFPS history check, a criminal history check, and a driving record check.

 Due Diligence Notice

-Background Checks Definition July 2020
+Background Checks Definition April 2026

 External Sunsetting

-Background Checks Definition July 2020
+Background Checks Definition April 2026

 External sunsetting is the process of making background checks on external subjects (people outside DFPS) inactive if a renewal background check is not submitted in a timely manner according to applicable policy.
 External sunsetting occurs on background checks submitted for PCS, non-DFPS staff, DFPS volunteers and interns, and CASA.